Losing your pet is always a tragedy. You don’t know if they’re okay, you wonder where they ran off to, and finding them is a hassle.

 The tracker can also beep for your cat to help train them to come home whenever it’s time for bed.

 The good things is how easy it is to use and its simplicity.
 However, you can had a hard time getting it to work during a time of crisis, and the battery life seems unreliable.
 It’s good if you have multiple cats and need a cheap tracker, though.Pros:

 - Cheap for multiple cats

 - Poor battery

 - Can be unreliable

 This GPS tracker by Samsung is good for not just pets, but for your belongings, for your children, and anything else you’re prone to losing.
-This one of the best cat tracking collar is under $90 and does include a year of service.
-After that, it’s around $5 a month.
+This one of the best cat tracking collar with one year of service included.
+After that, it’s monthly payment.
 Some may be turned off when it comes to monthly fees, while others are willing to pay monthly for a better product.

 It’s durable, water resistant, and lasts for days on a single charge.

 The good things is the accuracy and how it give peace of mind.
 Some people did not like the monthly fees and said they had a hard time connecting to the device.
 With that said, there’s always a chance you can get a dud, so make sure you buy from a reputable seller.Pros:

 Cat tracking collars are still a new technology, so finding one that works perfectly is a bit of a challenge.
 Think about your cat’s needs.